cconsta1/SexEst/README.md

 If everything works, you can visit your web-app using the address `http://localhost:8501/` in your browser.

+# Running the Docker Image as a container on a web server

+Assuming that you already installed docker on your webserver (`sudo apt-get install docker.io` should work), you can build the image in the same way as you would build it locally:

+`docker build -f Dockerfile -t app:latest .`

+You may then run the image as a container on the webserver:

+`docker run --restart always -p 80:8501 app:latest`

+We use the flag `--restart` and we set it to `always` to ensure that if the server goes down for whatever reason, the image will be run automatically as soon as the server is back up again.

+The web app will now be accessible from the IP address of the webserver.

 # cleanup

 To check the status of your running container you may press: